department-of-veterans-affairs/vagov-content/pages/burials-memorials/dic-rates-survivor.md

 #### If child is over 18 years of age and the Veteran's surviving spouse is also eligible for DIC

-This payment is in addition to the eligible surviving spouse's compensation.
-We'll pay this compensation to you separately as the adult surviving child.
+We pay this in addition to the eligible surviving spouse's compensation.
+We pay this compensation to you separately as the adult surviving child.

 All rates in $ U.S. dollars
 | Type of child | Monthly payment amount |